Delirium Tremens: Symptoms and Treatment

 Alcohol detox patients may also get medicines to help ease symptoms, which may include: 1, 8

 After alcohol withdrawal and any health issues (such as DT) have been successfully managed, recovery may continue with longer-term measures to help you stay sober.
-Such measures may include treatment at an inpatient or outpatient rehabilitation center, behavioral therapy, and attending support groups such as Alcoholics Anonymous.
+Such measures may include treatment at an alcohol rehab center, behavioral therapy, and attending support groups such as Alcoholics Anonymous (AA).

 There is no guaranteed way to predict or avoid DT as a problem of severe alcohol withdrawal.
 However, medical management of the condition can help keep it from getting worse and ultimately save lives.
 If you think that you or someone you care about is at risk, or if you are worried about your alcohol use in general, you should be aware that the safest setting for alcohol withdrawal is supervised detox and medical withdrawal management.

-If you are ready to stop drinking, call our confidential, 24/7 addiction helpline at 1-888-509-8965 Who Answers? .
+If you are ready to stop drinking, call our confidential, 24/7 alcohol detox hotline at or text our team.
 Our staff can help you learn more about your options and discuss any concerns you may have about detox and treatment, so that you can begin to work toward recovery and sobriety.